XOOMAR

 The enterprise AI gap is no longer about access to models

 The bottleneck Microsoft is targeting is practical.
-Customers may have AI tools available, but they still need to decide which processes to change, which models to use, how to govern outputs and how to protect company data.
+Customers may have AI tools available, but they still need to decide which processes to change, how to weigh options like Claude Sonnet 5, which models to use, how to govern outputs and how to protect company data.

 Althoff described that uncertainty in a CNBC interview cited by PYMNTS.